Bernhard, Count of Anhalt: Ruling as Duke of Saxony

 With the success of the Danes, the Emperor in 1184 pressed for a political balance between Bernhard and his vassal.
 Count Adolf of Holstein kept the disputed regions, however he had to pay 700 marks to Bernhard and swear the oath of fidelity that he had earlier refused to do.
 Counts Bernhard of Ratzeburg and Gunzelin of Schwerin were also obliged to make payments.
 The destroyed Lauenburg had to be rebuilt.

 However, after Henry's return in 1188 it came again to discussions with Bernhard, who finally lost the town of Bardowick.

-As Duke of Saxony, Bernhard became at the same time Marshal of the Holy Roman empire.
-He asserted this important post for the first time in 1190 at the coronation of Emperor Henry VI, but spoiled his good terms with the Emperor through his opposition to turning over the hereditary German crown to the House of Hohenstaufen.
-In 1198 he supported Philipp of Swabia as Emperor.
-Philipp was killed on 21 June 1208 by Otto of Wittelsbach at Altenburg in Bamberg.
+As Duke of Saxony, Bernhard became at the same time Marshal of the Holy Roman Empire.
+He asserted this important post for the first time in 1190 at the coronation of Emperor Henry VI, but spoiled his good terms with the Emperor through his opposition to making the German crown hereditary in the House of Hohenstaufen.
+In 1198 he supported Philip of Swabia as Emperor.
+Philip was killed on 21 June 1208 by Otto of Wittelsbach at Altenburg in Bamberg.
 Thereupon a new imperial election was held in Halberstadt and (with Bernhard's vote included) Otto of Brunswick was elected on 22 September and crowned immediately in Frankfurt as Otto IV.

 Otto IV, who meanwhile had fallen out with Pope Innocent III over Sicily, supported the reascension of Valdemar, the papally dismissed Prince-Archbishop of Bremen.
 So in 1211 Bernhard escorted his brother-in-law Valdemar into the city of Bremen, de facto regaining the see.

 With his acquisition of Saxon estates, Bernhard moved his residence and court to Wittenberg.
 In 1260 (with effect as from 1296 on) his grandsons split the Duchy into the Duchies of Saxe-Wittenberg (German: Herzogtum Sachsen-Wittenberg) and Saxe-Lauenburg (German: Herzogtum Sachsen-Lauenburg), the latter holding the unconnected two northern territories.
 Wittenberg remained a residence of the House of Ascania until the extinction of this line in 1422.
 On his death, aged seventy-two, Bernhard was buried beside his father Albert and several of his brothers in the Church of the Benedictine monastery in Ballenstedt.

 Marriage and issue

-Bernhard married Judith (Jutta) (b. bef.
+Bernhard married, firstly, Judith (Jutta) (b. bef.
 1154 – d. aft.
 12 December 1201), a daughter of Mieszko III the Old of Poland.
 They had: